RyHensel/ArcGIS-Pro-Custom-Geoprocessing-Grouping-Excel-Export/README.md

 This repository contains:

 - Geoprocessing Tool Grouping Excel Export.atbx — the ArcGIS Pro toolbox, with Python embedded
-- Grouping Excel Export Tool Sample Data.gdb.zip — optional file geodatabase for testing --!
-NOTE: Windows seems to error when unzipping the .zip file containing this sample data .gdb.
+- Grouping Excel Export Tool Sample Data.gdb.zip — optional file geodatabase for testing
-      --!
-YOU MUST cut and paste it somewhere outside the downloaded repository file and then unzip it for it to work.
+  **Note:** Windows may error when unzipping the `.gdb` inside the repository.
+  Extract the zip to a location outside the downloaded repository folder before use.
 - Grouping_Excel_Output.xlsx - example file - output result from this tool